Skenvy/Collatz/go/README.md

 ## [GoDoc generated docs](https://skenvy.github.io/Collatz/go)
 ## [Generated Coverage](https://skenvy.github.io/Collatz/go/coverage.html)
 ## Developing
+Install [go](https://go.dev/doc/install).
+The latest version should be fine, because you can [download other versions](https://go.dev/doc/manage-install) once you have installed whatever the latest is.
+See the list of releases that can be downloaded [here](https://go.dev/dl/).
+See the [release history](https://go.dev/doc/devel/release).
 ### The first time setup
 ```
 git clone https://github.com/Skenvy/Collatz.git && cd Collatz/go && make godoc